laurencelundblade/QCBOR/doc/Tagging.md

 ignoring a typedef or struct in C.

-However, it is common in CBOR-based protocols to use the format, semantics or definition of the tag content without it actually being a *tag*.
+However, it is common in CBOR-based protocols to use the format, semantics and definition of the tag content without it actually being a *tag*.
 One can think of this as *borrowing* the tag content or implied type information.